haronka1999/GitVersionControlSystem/README.md

-# t GUI for git functionalities
+#QT GUI for git functionalities

 This GUI is based on Visual Source Safe API